jyotiyadav2508/Yoga-Lovers/README.md

   - additionally, for code optimization, I removed repeated use of background color property from each media query.

 - Submission on contact page submits the information without validating the required entries.
-  - to solve this bug, I removed the anchor tag as a descendent of the button and added as: <form action="thanks.html">
+  - to solve this bug, I removed the anchor tag as a descendent of the button and added page link in action attribute.

 ### Validator Testing